projectcalico/calico/v3.6/security/Kubernetes Network.md

 ### Value

 Kubernetes network policy lets developers secure access to and from their applications using the same, simple language they use to deploy them.
 Developers can focus on their applications without needing to understand low-level networking concepts.
-Enabling developers to easily secure their applications in this way , supports a “shift left” DevOps environment.
+Enabling developers to easily secure their applications in this way, supports a shift left DevOps environment.

 ### Features